Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Integration and Waterproof Potting

 The operating HV required to achieve a gain of $3\times10^6$ for each PMT was determined by the manufacturer, with the distribution shown in Fig.~\ref{fig:HV}.
 The voltage ranges from 900~V to 1,300~V. PMTs with working voltage outside of this range were excluded from mass production~\cite{Cao:2021wrq}.
 The voltages were categorized into 16 groups, each spanning 25~V, with a maximum gain difference of 15\% to 20\% within each group.

 \textbf{Grouping by weight}

 PMTs are made of quartz glass with an average thickness between 1~mm and 2~mm.
 During long-term operation in water at a 42~m depth, buckling failure may happen due to large external pressure.
-For an ideal spherical shell, the classical critical buckling pressure $p_b$ can be expressed as~\cite{buckling}
+For an ideal spherical shell, the classical critical buckling pressure $p_b$ in MPa can be expressed as~\cite{buckling}

-where $\nu$ is the Poisson's ratio, $E$ is the tensile modulus, and $r$ and $t$ are the radius and thickness of the glass shell, respectively.
-Since $\nu$ and $E$ are constants for the PMT glass shell, and the shape ($r$) is almost fixed, the critical pressure is sensitive to the thickness of the glass and thus to the weight.
+where $\nu$ is the Poisson's ratio, a dimensionless quantity, $E$ is the tensile modulus expressed in MPa, and $r$ and $t$ are the radius and thickness of the glass shell in centimeter, respectively.
+Since $\nu$ and $E$ are constants for the PMT glass shell, and the shape (ratius $r$) is essentially fixed, the critical pressure is sensitive to the thickness of the glass and thus to the weight.

-A dedicated study was done to find the dependence of the critical pressure on the weight of the PMT.
+A dedicated study was made to find the dependence of the critical pressure on the weight of the PMT.
 Ten PMTs were randomly selected from an early production batch and their weights were measured.
 All pins on the bottom of the PMT were sealed with polyurethane and each PMT was individually put into a water tank.
 The water pressure was increased with a water pump at a speed of about 0.5~MPa/min.
 When the PMT glass imploded, the water pressure was recorded.

-Critical pressures at different PMT weights are shown in the bottom panel of Fig.~\ref{fig:pressure}.
-A positive correlation can be seen.
+Critical pressures in comparison to atmospheric pressure at varying weights of PMTs are presented in the lower panel of Fig.~\ref{fig:pressure}.
+A positive relationship is evident.
 However, there is a large spread from 1.5~MPa to 2.5~MPa in the 110~g to 115~g range, which can be attributed to variations in the glass shell thickness, as implosions typically initiate at points with the smallest thickness or highest stress.
-A parabolic function (red dashed curve) is used to fit the critical pressure distribution, but with large fluctuation due to the special shape (not ideal spherical) and non-uniform thickess of the glass shell, as well as the weight of electric components inside the shell.
+The obtained data was fitted with either a parabolic function as denoted in Eq.~\ref{eq:bkl} or a linear function, giving comparable fitting qualities.
+A critical pressure exceeding 1~MPa was observed for glass bulbs weighing over 105~g when extrapolating using either of the two fitting functions.